-Today, I am the chief strategy officer at The Nature Conservancy, and I believe more than ever we need powerful storytellers who can mesmerize generations to engage with nature and imagine a better future.
+Today, I believe more than ever we need powerful storytellers who can mesmerize generations to engage with nature and imagine a better future.
 We need them to touch the hearts of millions of people.
 Our success depends on it.

 But the nature documentaries I grew up watching fell short in one crucial aspect.
 If you were an alien landing on Earth from some faraway galaxy, and the only information you had about the planet were the images from these shows, you would conclude that no humans live here.

 In the 21st century, the fate of nature and the well-being of people are no longer separate issues.
 Their stories are inextricably integrated.
 It is not enough to show the beauty of the natural world and hope people will want to protect it.
 The challenge is no longer just the protection of nature.
 It is the survival of people.
 So, what stories do we need to tell?